 and group them into some sort of classes of errors?

-- What does the system do if it seems to be unsure about what you said?
+- What does the system do if it is unsure about what you said?

 - Task performance: Test out some tasks like making/canceling some calendar appointments